Timing performance simulation for 3D 4H-SiC detector: Time-Resolution Simulation Results

-The simulation parameters and results of planar 4H-SiC, 3D 4H-SiC with seven electrodes and 3D 4H-SiC with five electrodes detectors are given in Table~\ref{tab1}.
-The electric field of x-y cross section for 3D 4H-SiC detector with five electrodes is shown in Figure~\ref{fig_5_electrodes}, and the column spacing is 150 $\mu m$.
-3D 4H-SiC detectors with five electrodes detector removes two $n^+$ electrodes based on the structure of Figure~\ref{fig1b}, and the remaining four $n^+$ electrodes become square distribution.
-The time resolution of planar detector is larger than 3D detector because of smaller pulse height and larger rise time.
-Time resolutions of 3D with five as slightly better than seven electrodes detectors.
-The pulse height of 3D with seven electrodes detector is smaller, because the more electrodes, the smaller the effective area.
-The Table~\ref{tab1} reveals the 3D detector can achieve smaller rise time and larger pulse height simultaneously, which means that 3D detector has the potential to become a good time resolution and high radiation resistance detector.
-To achieve better time resolution and the simplify of the process, 3D 4H-SiC detectors produced in the future will be mainly five electrodes.
+The simulation parameters and results of planar 4H-SiC, 3D 4H-SiC-with-seven-electrodes (3D-4H-SiC-7E), and 3D 4H-SiC-with-five-electrodes (3D-4H-SiC-5E) detectors are given in Table~\ref{tab1}.
+The~electric field of the x--y cross section for 3D-4H-SiC-5E detector is shown in Figure~\ref{fig_5_electrodes}, where the column spacing is 150~µm.
+The 3D-4H-SiC-5E detector removes two $n^+$ electrodes based on the structure of Figure~\ref{fig1}b, and~the remaining four $n^+$ electrodes become a square distribution.
+The~time resolution of the planar detector is larger than the 3D detector because of a smaller pulse height and a larger rise time.
+The~time resolutions of 3D-4H-SiC-5E are slightly better than the 3D-4H-SiC-7E configuration.
+The~pulse height of 3D-4H-SiC-7E detector is smaller, because~the more electrodes, the~smaller the effective area.
+Table~\ref{tab1} reveals that the 3D detector can achieve a smaller rise time and a larger pulse height simultaneously, which means that the 3D detector has the potential to become a good time-resolution and a high-radiation-resistance detector.
+To~achieve a better time resolution and the simplification of the fabrication process, 3D 4H-SiC detectors produced in the future will be mainly five~electrodes.